ALERTua/ha-svitlo-yeah/.clinerules/rules.md

 - run precommit using "pre-commit run --all-files"
 - run pytest using "uv run pytest"
 - raise open questions before proceeding with implementations
-- the tests should work around the main code, not vise versa
 - calendar async_get_events incoming datetime objects are timezone-aware, so coordinator.get_events_between datetime objects are also timezone-aware, so api.get_events datetime objects are also timezone-aware